List of Top REIT Stocks in India (2026)

 1. What is REIT stock?

-REIT stock refers to shares of Real Estate Investment Trusts (REITs), which are companies that own and manage income-generating real estate properties.
+REITs full form is Real Estate Investment Trusts (REITs).
+These stocks are shares of companies that own and manage income-generating real estate properties.
 Investing in REIT stocks gives individuals access to large-scale real estate assets without directly purchasing property.

 • Embassy Office Parks REIT